QuantumBadger/RedReader/README.md

 How to Build
 ------------

-RedReader is built using Maven.
-Several dependencies are required (and listed in pom.xml), but these are handled automatically if you use Maven.
+RedReader is built using Gradle.
+Several dependencies are required (and listed in build.gradle), but these are handled automatically if you use Gradle.

 Detailed instructions on building RedReader using IntelliJ IDEA are in [BUILD.md](BUILD.md).